sah/java-tutorial/03-First-Test.md

 	}
 ```

-The `tearDown()` method runs after every test in the class if finished by virtue of the JUnit `org.junit.After`
+The `tearDown()` method runs after every test in the class is finished by virtue of the JUnit `After`
 annotation `@After`.
 Then we call `driver.quit()` to close the Selenium session.

 ```java